google/yggdrasil-decision-forests/documentation/rtd/cli_quick_start.md

 ## Train model

 The model is trained with the `train` command.
-The hyper-parameters and other configurations for the model training (e.g. label, features) are specified in a *training configuration* file.
+The label, features, hyper-parameters and other training settings are specified in a training configuration file.

 ```shell
 # Create a training configuration file